philswatton/SocDem-Parties-EU-Replication/README.md

 ## Not In This Repository

-Users of this repository should be able to rune scripts 2 and 3 without making any further changes.
+Users of this repository should be able to run scripts 2 and 3 without making any further changes.
 Script 3 must be run before script 4 is run.
 The original BES data files used are not however included, and thus script 1 cannot be run without making further downloads.
 They can be easily downloaded however.
 The files used are:

 1. BES Internet Panel Wave 17, version 1.0-2, STATA file
 2. BES 2019 General Election Results File, version 1.1, STATA file